 Do you feel heard?
 Or are your symptoms disregarded?

 Are they curious and engaged in the discussion?

 Do they develop a treatment plan for the session?

-Do you feel like you and your primary concerns are going to be addresed?
+Do you feel like you and your primary concerns are going to be addressed?
 Or do you feel like you're just another appointment on the calendar?

-If your massage therapist is conducting professional intakes, they are likely providing more value to each of their client.
+If your massage therapist is conducting professional intakes, they are likely providing more value to each of their clients.